algolia/instantsearch/packages/react-instantsearch/README.md

-# instantsearch-react
+# react-instantsearch

 ## Development

 ### Documentation

-We use the documentation website as the main way to develop instantsearch-react.
+We use the documentation website as the main way to develop react-instantsearch.

 ```sh
 npm start